 1. Introduction

 The root is the bottom part of the plant body axis.
 It is usually under the ground, although there are some aerial and aquatic roots.
-The total roots of a plant is known as root system.
-The main functions of roots are anchoring the plant to the ground and absorption of water and minerals.
-Roots may perform other functions: storing organ in beets, carrots or sweet potatoes, hormone synthesis, aeration in aquatic plants, etcetera.
-In many species, roots are associated with some types of fungi to form mycorrhizae, or with some symbiotic bacteria to form nodules.
-These associations greatly improve the absorption of nitrogenous substances by roots.
+The total roots of a plant are known as the root system.
+The main functions of roots are to anchor the plant to the ground and absorb of water and minerals.
+Roots may perform other functions: storage organ in beets, carrots, or sweet potatoes; hormone synthesis; aeration in aquatic plants; as an organ for plant propagation; and so on.
+The roots of most plants are associated with some types of fungi to form mycorrhizae, and others, such as leguminous, with some symbiotic bacteria to form nodules.
+These mutualistic associations greatly improve the absorption of nitrogenous substances by roots.
+Roots depend on organic molecules synthesized by the aerial photosynthetic organs.

 Water absorption is another essential function of roots, although it is not clear what part of the root is more important for this function.
 Not much water enters at radical meristem level, mostly because there is no functional vascular system.
 Root hairs are supposed to be a major entry pathway for water.
 However, it is also plausible that other regions more mature, and even suberized, may have an important role in water absorption because non-suberized regions are scarced and small, so it is difficult to explain how the total water needed can enter through them.
 In some species, a large part of the water absorption is done by the fungi hyphae associated with roots.